-In response to the near elimination of travel and hotel demand resulting from the spread of the novel strain of coronavirus (COVID-19) and the related government mandates, the Company has temporarily suspended operations at more than 50% of its hotel properties.
-Significant events affecting travel, including COVID-19, typically have an impact on booking patterns, with the full extent of the impact generally determined by the duration of the event and its impact on travel decisions.
-The ongoing effects of the COVID-19 pandemic on the Company's operations have had, and will continue to have a material adverse impact on its financial results and liquidity, and such adverse impact may continue well beyond the containment of such outbreak.
+The ongoing effects of the COVID-19 pandemic on the Company's operations continue to have a material adverse impact on its financial results and liquidity, and such adverse impact may continue well beyond the containment of such outbreak.
 Since the extent to which the COVID-19 pandemic impacts our operations will depend on future developments that are highly uncertain, the Company cannot estimate the impact on its business, financial condition or near- or longer-term financial or operational results with reasonable certainty.

-Given the elimination of lodging demand, the Company has taken various actions to help mitigate the effects of the COVID-19 pandemic on its operating results and to preserve liquidity.
+Given the impact on lodging demand, the Company has taken various actions to help mitigate the effects of the COVID-19 pandemic on its operating results and to preserve liquidity.
 Operational measures the Company has taken include:

-- Suspension of Hotel Operations: The Company has temporarily suspended operations at over 50% of its hotel properties, with additional suspensions under consideration; - Cost Containment Initiatives: The Company has reduced operating expenses by implementing stringent operational cost containment measures.
-These measures include significantly reduced staffing, elimination of non-essential amenities and services and the closure of several floors and all food and beverage outlets at properties that remain open; - Capital Investment Reduction: The Company has reduced its 2020 capital expenditure program by over 80% by deferring all capital investments, other than completing projects that are substantially underway and nearing completion; and - · Return on Investment ("ROI") Project Suspensions: The Company suspended 90% of the 2020 ROI projects.
+- Suspension of Hotel Operations: The Company suspended operations at many of its hotel properties.
+As government mandated stay-in-place restrictions have been lifted and lodging demand stabilized and began to recover, the Company began the process of reopening certain hotel properties. - Cost Containment Initiatives: The Company continues to operate with reduced operating expenses by implementing stringent operational cost containment measures.
+These measures include significantly reduced staffing, reduced energy costs, elimination of non-essential amenities and services and the closure of several floors and most food and beverage outlets at properties that remain open. - Capital Investment Reduction: The Company reduced its 2020 capital expenditure program by deferring all capital investments, other than completing projects that are substantially underway and nearing completion.

+Return on Investment ("ROI") Project Suspensions: The Company suspended most of the 2020 ROI projects.